failedreality/100-days-of-code/log.md

 **Thoughts:** Today was good.
 Still trying to wrap my head around a lot of it, but now seeing what the code can do in a more complex way then just printing varibles is helping grasp it a bit more.

 **Twitter Post:**  D7 Python - Learned classes more in depth and use of filters..
 Also learned the with block to write and read to a txt file..
 Also learned formatting in writing to CSV format and tomorrow json output.
 This is leading up to building a rental sysem in the class i'm in...  #100DaysOfCode

+### Day 8: January 04, 2018

+**Today's Progress**: Finished up classes and CSV write and read formatting.
+Next step was getting rid of all the CSV code and move it to json formattinng.
+Then Read and wrote the json to a txt file.
+Completed a user menu for the movie rental system and finished up that section of the udemy class.

+**Twitter Post:**  D8 Python - Finished classes and worked with writing json output to a txt file and reading from the same file.
+Created a user m enu system and tested, completed this section of class..
+Next section writing to postgresql #100DaysOfCode #codenewbie